chunmeng/wordcount/Documentation.md

 Design Choice Note
 ------------------
-- Mostly header only for simplicity
+- For simplicity, the library is header only

 - The spec stated only 2 copy of the result can be hold on ram.

   For the purpose of this project, my understanding is one for table(word -> count), another for table(count -> word)

 - The initial version use map and multimap for the result - it does the job if the order of the words with same count in final display is not an issue.
 - For the final solution,
   - unordered_map is used for table(word -> count):